Shearwater V, A Rosborough 246

 Convenient combination shore power and USB outlets

-During the modernization process, we added a subpanel to provide the power necessary for the air conditioner, hot water, and stove.
+During the modernization process, we added a 120 Volt subpanel to provide the power necessary for the air conditioner, hot water, and stove.
 As an offshoot of the power upgrade, we added convenience outlets and USB charging ports in several locations on the Shearwater.

 New Shore AC Power and Wiring

-Note the Watt Hour Meter in the center of the electrical distribution area.
+Note the Watt Hour Meter I installed in the center of the electrical distribution area.
 This is an inexpensive, easily installed meter that measures incoming shore voltage, current, and wattage.
 It tells you at all times how much load you are placing on your shore power cable, generator, or inverter.

 The meter sensors clip on to the 30 Amp dual breaker wires in the upper left.
 Installation takes just a few minutes.
 The unit is available from Amazon, for about $20.
 It is an invaluable addition if you have air conditioning or other heavy draw appliances.
 The 0.75 Power Factor shown in the above image shows the rough electrical efficiency of the air conditioner compressor and is a good judge of the health of the a/c.
 The power factor will drop significantly if the run capacitor is ready for failure.